 You’ve no doubt seen that eerie, greenish-yellow glowing look of a dog’s eyes when light hits them at night from headlights or a flashlight, and in photos (caused by the camera flash).
 What you’re seeing comes from the tapetum.

 Information about what and how dogs see can help us understand how vision works and is affected by the environment for dogs and for humans.
-It also helps us breed and train working dogs for specific tasks that are dependent on different types of vision, as the authors of an article in the Journal of Vision discussed.
+It also helps us breed and train working dogs for specific tasks that are dependent on different types of vision.

-If you’d like a more visual sense of a dog’s night vision, you can experience the spectrum of vision dogs possess at Dog Vision, which has an image processing tool that allows users to upload a photo that can be modified to show the difference between how humans and dogs see it.
+If you’d like a more visual sense of a dog’s night vision, you can experience the spectrum of vision dogs possess online.
+This image-processing tool allows users to upload a photo that can be modified to show the difference between how humans and dogs see it.